 Subscription: £5 for membership, cost of games £10 to £12

-We offer a wide range of Dance Classes for all ages in Moffat.
+We offer a wide range of Dance Classes for children and adults in Moffat.

-Adults – Beginners Ballet (great for core strength, balance and posture) and Line Dancing (a fantastic, fun way to burn those calories in this low-impact class dancing to some great music).
+Adult Line Dancing – a fantastic, fun way to burn those calories in this low-impact class dancing to some great music.

 We also offer dance exams, summer schools, private lessons and the opportunity to perform at our dance shows.